PointPerfect Localized Distribution

 Service to Service

-In service to service (S2S), the user is responsible for distribution of localized corrections data and requires additional configuration at the user backend to redistribute the service data to the devices.
+For service to service (S2S), the user is responsible for distributing the localized corrections data, this requires additional configuration at the user backend to redistribute the service data to the devices.

 Python sample script: PointPerfect MQTT Client

-To evaluate PointPerfect localized version with an MQTT Client built-in your host application, you may please refer to PointPerfect MQTT Client sample python script available in the Thingstream Downloads PointPerfect section to get started.
+To evaluate the PointPerfect localized version with an MQTT Client built-in your host application, please refer to the PointPerfect MQTT Client sample python script available in the Thingstream Downloads PointPerfect section to help you get started.

 Pseudo code for Tile calculation